PurelyAditya/DetectraCare--A-Preventive-Healthcare-solution/README.md

 # DetectraCare 🏥

 Hey!
-This is DetectraCare – a health risk assessment tool I built to help people understand their health better before problems arise.
+This is DetectraCare – a health risk assessment tool we built to help people understand their health better before problems arise.

 # Try it now--->https://detectracare.netlify.app/